-- Best if used by/before date: The USDA Food Safety Inspection Service prefers this wording as they think it is the easiest for consumers to understand.
+Out of all of the date terminology, the USDA Food Safety Inspection Service prefers this wording as they think it is the easiest for consumers to understand.
 With an emphasis on the best qualifier in this term, it means the product should retain maximum freshness, flavor, and texture if used by this date.
 It is not a purchase-by or safety date.
 Beyond this date, the product begins to deteriorate, although it may still be edible.
 The Grocery Manufacturers Association and the Food Marketing Institute also favor these terms rather than "expires on" or "sell by."

-- Use by date: This term has a similar meaning to "best if used by."
-It means the product will have the best qualities if used by the date noted.
-The USDA prefers manufacturers add "best" to this phrase.
+"Use by" date has a similar meaning to "best if used by."
+It means the product will have the best qualities if consumed by the date noted.
+The USDA prefers manufacturers to add "best" to this phrase.

 Checking Dates When Buying Food

-- Regardless of the expiration date, do not take a chance on cans that are bulging or oozing from the seam.
+Regardless of the expiration date, do not take a chance on cans that are bulging or oozing from the seam.
 Dented cans should also be avoided.

 Storing Food After Purchase

-- Take a tip from grocers and rotate your stock at home.
-Rather than trying to decipher cryptic codes on cans, use a marker to write the purchase date on cans and packaged foods to help you judge their age.
+Once home, take a tip from grocers and rotate your stock in your pantry and fridge.
+Rather than trying to decipher cryptic codes on cans, use a marker to write the purchase date on packaged foods to help you judge their age.
 Also examine cellophane, plastic, and box packages to be sure they are not punctured or torn.
 Once the seal is penetrated, the integrity of the contents is compromised.

 Optimum storage temperature for canned goods is 65 F; higher storage temperatures can reduce shelf-life by up to 50 percent.
 Some canned goods (such as condiments and pickled items) will still retain some longevity if refrigerated.
 Most condiments will have a warning to refrigerate after opening if necessary, so check the packaging carefully.

-- Most canned goods can be stored up to one year at optimum temperature.
+Most canned goods can be stored up to one year at an optimum temperature.
 Citrus fruits, fruit juices, pickles, peppers, sauerkraut, green beans, asparagus, beets, and all tomato products should be used within six months.
 If summer heat brings your kitchen temperature to 75 F. or above, even for a short time period, cut those storage times in half.

-- In general, foods canned in glass have a longer shelf-life.
+In general, foods canned in glass have a longer shelf-life.
 However, they must be stored in the dark since light can accelerate some natural chemical reactions.
 Canned foods should never be frozen in the can or jar; the expansion can split the seams of the can or break the glass container.

-The bottom line is to trust your eyes and nose.
+Your best defense is to trust your eyes and nose.
 If it looks bad or smells bad, toss it out.